superRaytin/image-clipper/README.md

 ## Why image-clipper?

-When we develop [Electron](https://github.com/atom/electron/) or [NW.js](https://github.com/nwjs/nw.js) application, I found it's very inconvenient when using image processing libraries such as [gm](https://github.com/aheckmann/gm) and [node-canvas](https://github.com/Automattic/node-canvas), when you publish your application, probably the first thing you have to do is prompts your user to install multiple local dependencies, For example, `gm` relies [GraphicsMagick](http://www.graphicsmagick.org/), `node-canvas` relies [Cairo](http://cairographics.org/).
+When we develop [Electron](https://github.com/atom/electron/) or [NW.js](https://github.com/nwjs/nw.js) application, I found it's very inconvenient when using image processing libraries such as [gm](https://github.com/aheckmann/gm) and [node-canvas](https://github.com/Automattic/node-canvas), when you publish your application, probably the first thing you have to do is prompts your user to install multiple local dependencies, For example, `gm` depends [GraphicsMagick](http://www.graphicsmagick.org/), `node-canvas` depends [Cairo](http://cairographics.org/).

-However, i just need to use a very small part of `gm` functions provided, and do some simple image operations, such as clip & crop, we should avoid users to install those cumbersome things, that may frustrated your user, there is no need to install those!
+However, i just need to use a very small part of `gm` functions provided, and do some simple image operations, such as clip & crop, we should avoid users to install those cumbersome things, that may frustrated your user, sometimes there is no need to install those!

 ## When should you use image-clipper?

-Your application running in the browser & Electron & NW.js, and you just want to do some simple image operations, `image-clipper` may be what you want!
+Your application will running in the browser & Electron & NW.js, and you just want to do some simple image operations, then `image-clipper` may be what you want!

 `image-clipper` can make you avoid using the kind of large modules that depends client to install additional local dependencies.

-**If your project is a purely Node.js project, please use the dedicated image processing library that providing more comprehensive functions, such as `gm` and `node-canvas`, because you can install anything on the server.**
+**Note: If your project is a purely Node.js project, please use the dedicated image processing library that provide more comprehensive functions, such as `gm` and `node-canvas`, because you can install anything on the server.**

 # Install